testmana2/test/README-MacOSX.txt

 -----------------
 Mac OS X already provides subversion.
 However, best performance for eric5 is gained with the pysvn interface to subversion.
 Therefore it is recommended to install pysvn.
-That should be done from sources.
-Please note, that pysvn needs an updated pycxx if you installed Python 3.2.x.
 Get pysvn via

 http://pysvn.tigris.org/project_downloads.html

-Extract the downloaded sources, change to the sources directory and enter this command

-sudo python3 setup.py install
+After the download finished open the downloaded package and install it.

-In order to test, if everything worked ok open a Python shell and enter these commands
+In order to test, if everything worked ok, open a Python shell and enter these commands

 >>> import pysvn
 >>> pysvn.version

-This should print the pysvn version as a tuple like '(1, 7, 5, 0)'.
+This should print the pysvn version as a tuple like '(1, 7, 6, 0)'.
 If you get an error please check your installation.

+Note: Mac OS X Lion provides Subversion 1.6.x.
+When downloading pysvn make sure
+      to download the variant compiled against that version.
+This is important because the working copy format of Subversion 1.7.x is incompatible to the old one.

 14. Install Mercurial